gsoft-inc/wl-squide/docs/references/routing/useHoistedRoutes.md

         {
             path: "/about",
             hoist: true,
-            // Will render the "About" page with using the "RemoteLayout" rather than "RootLayout".
+            // Will render the "About" page inside the "RemoteLayout" rather than the "RootLayout".
-            // Fore more information about nested routes, view https://reactrouter.com/en/main/start/tutorial#nested-routes.
+            // For more information about React Router's nested routes, view https://reactrouter.com/en/main/start/tutorial#nested-routes.
             element: <RemoteLayout />,
             children: [
                 {